Numbers Keep Climbing

 By Will Johnson

 HOUSTON COUNTY – On Wednesday, Nov.
 4, it was reported the United States saw the number of new COVID-19 cases exceed 100,000 for the first time since the pandemic began.
 That record lasted all of 24 hours as on Thursday, Nov.
-5, over 120,000 new cases were reported and on Nov.
-12, 194,610 new, confirmed cases were reported in the United States.
+5, over 120,000 new cases were reported.

 While everyone wishes the virus would disappear, it doesn’t appear it’s going away any time soon, despite those who said it would magically disappear after the election on Nov.
 3.

 This week, according to TxDSHS, on Nov.
-13 there were 14 active cases in Houston County with approximately 419 people who have recovered.
-There have also been 14 reported deaths.
-Last week, there were eight active cases.
+6 there were eight active cases in Houston County with approximately 413 people who have recovered.
+There have also been five reported deaths.
+Last week, there were 19 active cases.

 The first cases of COVID-19 were reported in Houston County on April 17, when it was learned three individuals had tested positive for the virus.